Measures N & G School Bond Projects

 On behalf of the Savanna School District Board of Trustees, staff, and students in our district, we would like to extend a heartfelt "thank you" to our community for their support of Measure N at the polls in November 2008 as well as supporting Measure G at the polls in June 2012.
 Because of our community’s support, we have

-embarked on a plan to renew all of our school sites over the next several years.
-The general obligation bonds that have been passed by our local community will fund capital improvements at each of our four elementary schools and will affect our children's education and our community for generations to come.
+been able to continue to pursue renewal all of our school sites.
+The general obligation bonds that have been passed by our local community have funded capital improvements at each of our four elementary schools and will affect our children's education and our community for generations to come.
 It is the goal of the Savanna School District to provide the most exemplary educational opportunities for children both now and into the future.

 2012-13 Measure G Funded Projects

 A Groundbreaking Ceremony was held on September 11, 2012.
 Pictured at the Reid School Groundbreaking Ceremony are, from left: Director of Maintenance, Operations, and Transportation Mr. Jim Harris; Reid School Principal Dr. Bob Pipes; Board Members Mrs. Linda Weinstock, Mrs. Carol Sundman, Mrs. Chris Brown, Mr. Edward Erdtsieck Mr. John Shook; and Superintendent Dr. Sue Johnson.
 Construction began in August 2012 and is expected to be completed in May 2013.